tus/tus-resumable-upload-protocol/protocol.md

 modify the final nor any of its partial resources.
 The response of a `HEAD` request MUST NOT contain the `Offset` header.
 The `Entity-Length` header MUST be included if the length of the final resource can be calculated at the time.
+Responses to `HEAD` requests against partial or final uploads MUST include the `Merge` header and its value as sent in the file creation request.

 #### Headers